Mint Lemonade Spritzer Easy Recipe

-This mint lemonade spritzer recipe is a refreshing summer drink that mixes up in minutes and tastes amazing.
-Less than 5 calories per serving!
+This mint lemonade recipe is a refreshing and simple drink that mixes up in minutes, has just a few ingredients, and tastes amazing.
+This is a zero calorie sparkling mint lemonade!

 mint lemonade spritzer in glasses

 Sometimes it’s the simple things in life that bring us the most satisfaction.
 Almost without exception, the recipes I share on this blog are easy, and anyone can do them.
-That’s the story with this mint lemonade spritzer recipe that I’m featuring today.
+That’s the story with this mint lemonade recipe that I’m featuring today.
 It’s so simple…and I find myself looking forward to making it every day.
-It quenches your thirst and the taste of fresh mint is like no other.
+It quenches your thirst, and is the perfect cold drink on a hot summer day.

 glasses of mint lemonade spritzer